 Using the paddle attachment of your standing mixer, cream the cheese, sugar, and vanilla until light and fluffy.
 Then on a separate bowl, whip the cream until soft peaks form, then add to the cheese mixture bowl, and whip until combined, light and airy – ta-da!!
 FLUFFY!

 Then get the fluffy mixture and pour it over the crust.
 Smooth huh… now put it in the fridge to set.

-Now, turn on your grill and gather the ingredients for the topping… Slice the pineapple… (but wait!
+Turn on your grill and gather the ingredients for the topping… Slice the pineapple… (but wait!
 If you have one of these super cool pineapple slicer things you should use it… I swear I’m not a gadgets girl, but it’ll make sense…)

-Now that your pineapple is sliced, you can go get the RUUUUM!!!! *eyes sparkling*
+Now that your pineapple is sliced, you can go get the RUUUUM!!!!

-NOW PAUSE and make yourself a drink (I told you having extra rum would be handy) and things are about to get even better if you sliced your pineapple with the slicer, because HA!
+Make yourself a drink (I told you having extra rum would be handy) and things are about to get even better if you sliced your pineapple with the slicer, because HA!
 Now you can pour your drink in there and boom! drink it from the pineapple, because, who in their right mind doesn’t love drinking from a pineapple!!!??
 Exactly!
 See?
 I got you!

 Well, that was fun, but we have a pie to finish, so, grill the pineapples.